 Alerts can be customized – follow these steps:

-- Alerts are placed in Overlays.
+- Custom alerts are placed in Overlays.
 Visit the My Overlays page and find the needed option in the menu.

 - Left-click on “Create new overlay”.
 Give it a basic name, maybe name it after its type.
 In this case, it can be “Alert” or “Notification”.
 Set the resolution and choose Save.